Freya-Alpha/fa-models/README.md

 or `pip3 install pip-autoremove`

 ### Build Library
-Preqrequisite: make sure that you give your Operating System user the right to modify files in the python directory.
+Prerequisite: make sure that you give your Operating System user the right to modify files in the python directory.
 The directory where pyhton is installed.
 Use `python setup.py bdist_wheel` to create the dist, build and .eggs folder.

 ## Reference from a different project